 “I need data from the network.
 Where do I put that code to get the data out of the network?”
 This is where the MVC-N comes in…

-Redux is an alternative or a variation of the Flux framework that was developed at Facebook, and that Facebook now uses for most of their web applications.
+framework that was developed at Facebook, and that Facebook now uses for most of their web applications.
 The main idea is that information always only flows in one single direction.
 We don’t have communication between individual view controllers, we don’t have individual delegator callback blocks.
 Information flow is structured and set in one very specific way…

 Along the same Flux-inspired lines is Ziggurat iOS App Architecture.